-There have been several publications on SCD in the past couple of years, including on the rate of complications, 73-76 costs, 77 utilities, 78 and conceptual modelling, 71,79-81 with a number of them published by the Sickle Cell Clinical and Economic Impact Consortium (including the University of Washington and Fred Hutch Research Center) from their research funded by the National Institutes of Health National Heart, Lung, and Blood Institute.
+There have been several publications on SCD in the past couple of years, including on the rate of complications, 65-68 costs, 69 utilities, 70 and conceptual modelling ^{63,71-73} with a number of them published by the Sickle Cell Clinical and Economic Impact Consortium (including the University of Washington and Fred Hutch Research Center) from their research funded by the National Institutes of Health National Heart, Lung, and Blood Institute.
 These publications have been instrumental in supporting the development of the cost-effectiveness model as well as assisting to address some of the uncertainties involved in modeling SCD.
 However, evidence uncertainties remain in estimating a SCD gene therapy's impact on day-to-day quality of life and acute, chronic, and fatal SCD-associated events.

-Salcedo et al 2021^{71,79-81} estimated the cost effectiveness of a hypothetical single-administration durable treatment for SCD provided at birth, assuming a "fully effective" cure (i.e., no disease-related complications and costs) along with life expectancy and health-related quality of life of general population.
+Salcedo et al 2021^{63,71-73} estimated the cost effectiveness of a hypothetical single-administration durable treatment for SCD provided at birth, assuming a "fully effective" cure (i.e., no disease-related complications and costs) along with life expectancy and health-related quality of life of general population.
 Their base-case incremental cost-effectiveness ratio of \$140,877 per QALY relative to standard of care, using a one-off cost of \$2.1 million for the durable treatment, is lower than that estimated from our cost-effectiveness model.
-This difference is expected as the durable treatment was assumed to be given at birth (thus accumulating benefits over the whole lifetime) along with the optimistic assumptions around a complete cure in Salcedo et al 2021.^{71,79-81}
+This difference is expected as the durable treatment was assumed to be given at birth (thus accumulating benefits over the whole lifetime) along with the optimistic assumptions around a complete cure in Salcedo et al 2021.^{63,71-73}

-The population of focus for the assessment is patients living with severe SCD, who are defined as having an average of four VOCs each year in the past two years based on trial evidence.
-In the model, the patients on standard care were assumed to have 5.1 VOCs per year that required health care use until death (around 119 VOCs over the whole lifetime) while those who were successfully treated with gene therapy were assumed to have no VOCs, which resulted in substantial cost offsets in the treatment arm.
+The population of focus for the assessment is patients living with severe SCD, who are defined as having an average of four VOCs each year in the past two years.
+In the model, the patients on standard care were assumed to have four VOCs per year that required health care use until death (around 93 VOCs over the whole lifetime) while those who were successfully treated with gene therapy were assumed to have no VOCs, which resulted in substantial cost offsets in the treatment arm.
 The cost per VOC was estimated as \$5,762 as the average cost of VOCs across the different (i.e., inpatient, emergency room, outpatient, and office) settings.
-The use of 5.1 VOCs per year versus four VOCs per year in the model is consistent with observational evidence and a recognition of a wide spectrum of health care utilization used to treat VOCs in real practice.
 If the number of VOCs or cost per VOC in real practice is lower than the values used in the model, this would result in an increase in the incremental cost-effectiveness ratios of gene therapies compared to standard of care.